ten7/hosting-drupal-on-kubernetes/lab03_statefulsets.md

 # Statefulsets

 Deployments fulfill most needs we have for running workloads on Kubernetes.
-Deployments, however, assume that each pod is temporary, replaceable, and arbitrarily scaleable.
+Deployments, however, assume that each pod is temporary, replaceable, and arbitrarily scalable.
 This is why pod names created from a Deployment each start with the Deployment name, but end in a random series of characters.
 Deployments are said to be "stateless" by default.
 Sometimes, however, we *do* need something stateful, such as a file server or a database.
 For that, we have Statefulsets.

 In this lab, we'll:
 * Create a Statefulset and Service for a MySQL database